RMWinslow/papersdrafts/contagion/discrete-timeless-newman-style-connections.md

     - [x] Equilibrium definition
     - [x] Plot $$T_c$$ contours on $$n_H,n_L$$ graph.
     - [ ] Visualize equilibria using phase diagrams?
+- [ ] Figure out conditions on utility that lead to unique equilibrium, lack of equilibrium, etc. (6-21 B?)
 - [ ] Combine Poisson and Discrete nieghbors:
     - Start with discrete results
     - Set that number of neighbors as the mean in a poisson distribution